 If you learn some of these key travel phrases, you will be able to interact with locals, deal with various situations, and have a much more enjoyable and authentic experience during your trip.

 An easy and convenient way to learn a new language fast is through applications.
-Most of us carry our phone with us 24/7 anyways.
+Most of us carry our phones with us 24/7 anyways.
 So when you get a spare minute you can review some words quickly by whipping out your mobile device.

 Some of my favorite applications for learning languages are listed below:

 - Google Translate: This is a free application that will translates your spoken words into the target language.
 This application is perfect to add all the travel expressions I listed below.